repeatingbeats/foosboard/README.md

 2. You probably want to use npm to manage your node packages.
 Learn about that [here](https://github.com/isaacs/npm)

-3. Current required packages are express, mongoose, connect, qs, mime, mongodb, connect-mongodb, jade, async, request, and nodeunit npm install <package_name>
+3. Current required packages are express, mongoose, connect, qs, mime, mongodb, connect-mongodb, jade, async, request, nodeunit, and jake npm install <package_name>

 4. You need a local mongodb server.
 More info [here](http://www.mongodb.org/downloads)